 A downside with the warranty is that although it is free of charge, you still have to pay for shipping your watch for repair works.
 A $20 check for domestic and $40 for international purchases is required.
-Overseas customers should expect 20-25 days in total for their repaired timepieces to arrive.
+An overseas customer should expect 20-25 days in total for the repaired timepiece to arrive.

 Now that we’ve covered the essential information about the company, it’s right about time to compile it into a definite pros vs cons overview, based on customer reviews and author’s observations.

 The most significant advantage of Stuhrling is the unbeatable design when literally every other model looks like a several-thousand-dollar piece of art.
 Luckily with this brand, you only pay a fraction of it.